epfl-ada/ada-2024-project-awesometeam2024/README.md

 ## Methods

-Our ultimate goal is to predict the box office revenue of a movie based on the correlation of multiple features.
+Our ultimate goal is to predict the success (on box office revenue) of a movie based on the correlation of multiple features.
 Here is a summary of techniques that we have used along the way :
 - **Data preprocessing** : clean missing / inconsistent data
+    - Movie metadata :
+        - remove irrelevant columns (e.g., freebase_movie_id)
+        - remove films with box office revenue missing;
+        - separate date into year, month, day
+        - drop outliers
+        - separate genres into a list of genres (Action/Adventure -> [Action, Adventure])
+    - Character metadata :
+        - append the box office revenue of the correspondent movie
+        - remove irrelevant columns (e.g., freebase_movie_id)
+        - substitute Actor ethnicity Freebase ID by the corresponding name (e.g., /m/0x67 -> African Americans)
+        - separate ethnicity into a list of ethnicities (African Americans -> [African, American])

-- **Data visualization** : histogram, barplot, line plot to help catch trends and distribution of the data
+- **Data visualization** : histogram, barplot, line plot to help catch trends and distribution of the data for the following features :
+    - Release Season
+    - Genre
+    - Runtime
+    - Languages
+    - Actors
+        - Age
+        - Gender
+        - Ethnicity
+    - Evolution over time

 - **Data description** :
    - use confidence intervals to quantify uncertainty in our EDA
    - use Pearson's correlation to look for correlated variables